Qyriad/python-usbreq/README.md

-# usbreq — a PyUSB wrapper for rapid testing and prototyping
+# usbreq.py — a USB library for humans

 usbreq is a WIP simple helper Python module for quick scripts and tests with USB devices.
 It is not intended for stable programs.